MicrosoftEdge/MSEdgeExplainers/EditContext/security-privacy.md

 ## 2.13.
 How does this specification distinguish between behavior in first-party and third-party contexts?

-A user agent may decline to grant permissions requested by third-party contexts.
-EditContext does not expose any information to third-party contexts.
-A focused EditContext is limited to the active document, so browser's existing limits on third-party context stealing focus should be applicable to the EditContext too.
+Use of the EditContext is limited to the active document.

 ## 2.14.
 How does this specification work in the context of a user agent’s Private Browsing or "incognito" mode?